claudiacstephan/miniWeather/README.md

 Once you complete this, the code will be fully parallelized in MPI.
 Both of the places you need to add code for MPI are marked in the serial code, and there are some extra hints in the `set_halo_values_x()` routine as well.

-# MiniWeather Model Scaling
+## miniWeather Model Scaling
-## Details to Consider
+### Details to Consider

 If you want to do scaling studies with miniWeather, this section will be important to make sure you're doing an apples-to-apples comparison.

 * `sim_time`: The `sim_time` parameter does not mean the wall time it takes to simulate but rather refers to the amount of model time simulated.
 As you increase `sim_time`, you should expect the walltime to increase linearly.
 * `nx_glob, nz_glob`: As a rule, it's easiest if you always keep `nx_glob = nz_glob * 2` since the domain is always 20km x 10km in the x- and z-directions.
 As you increase `nx_glob` (and proportionally `nz_glob`) by some factor `f`, the time step is automatically reduced by that same factor, `f`.
 Therefore, increasing `nx_glob` by 2x leads to 8x more work that needs to be done.
 Thus, with the same amount of parallelism, you should expect a 2x increase in `nx_glob` and `nz_glob` to increase the walltime by 8x (neglecting parallel overhead concerns).
   * More precisely, the time step is proportional to the minimum grid spacing.
 The x- and y-direction grid spacings are: `dx=20km/nx_glob` and `dz=10km/nz_glob`.
 So as you decrease the minimum grid spacing (by increasing `nx_glob` and/or `nz_glob`), you proportionally decrease the size of the time step and therefore proportionally increase the number of time steps you need to complete the simulation (thus proportionally increasing the expected walltime).
 * The larger the problem size, `nx_glob` and `nz_glob`, the lower the relative parallel overheads will be.
 You can get to a point where there isn't enough work on the accelerator to keep it busy and / or enough local work to amortize parallel overheads.
 At this point, you'll need to increase the problem size to see better scaling.
-This is a typical [Amdahl's Law] situation.
+This is a typical Amdahl's Law situation.

 Remember that you can control each of these parameters through the CMake configure.

-## Running Performance Experiments
+### Running Performance Experiments

 You may want to evaluate how the performance of `miniweather` is affected by increasing the number of threads, increasing the number of MPI processes, or